 Massachusetts is home to a variety of cutting-edge research and development facilities, or ‘sandboxes.’
 These organizations provide a wide range of services supporting the lifecycle of validation and testing for digital health companies.
-On April 24, 2019, Governor Charlie Baker announced a new grant program administered by the Massachusetts eHealth Institute at the MassTech Collaborative and designed to both support digital health companies in their product development and expand the user base for sandbox environments.
+Startups can learn more about the services sandboxes can provide and explore which sandboxes can support your work on the sandbox capabilities page.

 Join the Sandbox Network

 Massachusetts organizations that provide an environment to test and validate digital health products or services can apply to join the Massachusetts Digital Health Sandbox Network.